 Kresten has moved from his parents farm on a small Danish island to Copenhagen in order to pursue his working career.
 When his father dies he has to move back to the farm, where nothing much has happened since he left.
-He places an add in the local newspaper to get help running the farm and taking care of his retarded brother.
-The whore Liva, who is running away from annoying telephone calls, answers it.
+He places an ad in the local newspaper to get help running the farm and taking care of his mentally disabled brother.
+A prostitute named Liva, who is running away from annoying telephone calls, answers it.
 But running away from your past isn't easy.Written by

 15 of 23 people found this review helpful.

 Was this review helpful to you?